dankinsoid/swift-configs/README.md

 - **Unified API for Small Key-Value Stores**: Works with UserDefaults, Keychain, environment variables, in-memory storage, and other enumerable key-value systems
 - **Configuration Categories**: High-level abstraction that allows changing storage backends without modifying code that uses the values
 - **Type Safety**: Full support for any `Codable` values out of the box with compile-time type checking
-- **Flexible Key Configuration**: Individual keys can use specific handlers instead of abstract categories, allowing usage before system bootstrap
+- **Flexible Key Configuration**: Individual keys can use specific stores instead of abstract categories, allowing usage before system bootstrap
 - **Easy Storage Migration**: Seamlessly migrate between different storage backends or individual key migrations
 - **Test and Preview Support**: Automatically uses in-memory storage for SwiftUI previews and can be easily configured for testing
-- **Per-Key Customization**: Each configuration key can have its own handler, transformer, or migration logic
+- **Per-Key Customization**: Each configuration key can have its own store, transformer, or migration logic
 - **Property Wrapper APIs** for simpler usage
 - **Real-time Updates** with cancellable change subscriptions
 - **Secure Storage Options** including Keychain and Secure Enclave support